 On which parameters does the magnetic field depend?

-Strength of magnetic field depends on the following parameters –
+Intensity of magnetic field depends on the following parameters –

 - The amount of current flow through the conductor that acts as the origin of magnetic field.
 Greater current flow gives greater magnetic field around it.